 14. If the administrative hearing commission grants temporary authority to the board to restrict or suspend the nurse's license, such temporary authority of the board shall become final authority if there is no request by the nurse for a full hearing within thirty days of the preliminary hearing.
-The administrative hearing commission shall, if requested by the nurse named in the complaint, set a date to hold a full hearing under the

-Columbia College - Columbia and Lake of the Ozarks Campus Nursing Student Handbook provisions of chapter 621 regarding the activities alleged in the initial complaint filed by the board.
+The administrative hearing commission shall, if requested by the nurse named in the complaint, set a date to hold a full hearing under the provisions of chapter 621 regarding the activities alleged in the initial complaint filed by theboard.